carpentries-incubator/cwl-novice-tutorial/index.md

 and be used to guide the creation of exercises and content of those episodes.

 The chunks get a bit less well-defined towards the end.
-See [this page]({{ site.base_url }}/objective-notes/) for the original notes these objectives are based on, created during the March 2020 lesson development sprint.
+See [this page][objective-notes] for the original notes these objectives are based on, created during the March 2020 lesson development sprint.

 After following one of these tutorials, learners will be able to:

 - __define the files that will be included as output of a workflow__ (lesson-level objective)
   - explain that only files explicitly mentioned in a description will be included in the output of a step/workflow
   - implement bulk capturing of all files produced by a step/workflow for debugging purposes
   - use STDIN and STDOUT as input and output
   - capture output written to a specific directory, the working directory, or the same directory where input is located
 - __implement scattering of steps in a workflow__ (lesson-level objective)
   - explain what is meant by the _scatter_ pattern in workflow design, and how it differs from the similar concept of parallel execution
   - identify when the scatter pattern appears in a workflow description
   - (FIXME: does the above cover the intended meaning of the following two points from the lesson development sprint?)
     - running the same program on each file
     - running the same program the same way except for one parameter
 - __convert a shell script into a CWL workflow__ (lesson-level objective)
   - explain the difference between _control flow_ and _data flow_
   - identify the inputs and outputs, tasks, and links in a script
   - (recognize and remove details and configuration in a script that are specific to particular infrastructure)
 - __explain how a workflow document describes the input and output of a workflow and the flow of data between tools__ (lesson-level objective)
   - explain the difference between a CWL tool description and a CWL workflow
   - describe the relationship between a tool and its corresponding CWL document
   - exercise good practices when naming inputs and outputs
   - Be able to make understandable and valid names for inputs and outputs (not "input3")
 - __describe all the requirements for running a tool__ (lesson-level objective)
   - identify all the requirements of a tool and define them in the tool description
   - use `runtime` parameters to access information about the runtime environment
   - define environment variables necessary for execution
   - use `secondaryFiles` or `InitialWorkDirRequirement` to access files in the same directory as another referenced file
   - use `$(runtime.cores)` to define the number of cores to be used
   - use `type: File`, instead of a string, to reference a filepath
 - __explain that a workflow is a dependency graph__
 - __be able to include their own script as a step in a workflow__
   - several options for this were identified during the lesson development sprint. we should choose one or two to focus on in the tutorial:
     - make script executable and add to path